zgibberish/rotwood-mods/docs/loading_mods.md

 List of things that you can and cannot do with modding right now (might be incomplete):
 - Working:
     + General modding (globals, players, entities, components. events, inputs, etc)
-    + Modifying classes, constants, strings, etc
+    + Modifying classes, tunings, strings, etc
     + Custom widgets, screens and UI overall
     + Custom stategraphs
     + Upvalue modifying (can use UpvalueHacker with some minor changes)